Routine to Stay Focus when Job Searching and Unemployed

-- 2-3 Hours Weekly — a few days during the work week, review your own finances and stay on top of them.
-Plan a budget and constantly review you spending and areas you can save money.
+- 2-3 Hours Weekly — a few days during the work week, review your finances and stay on top of them.
+Plan a budget and constantly evaluate your spending and areas you can save money.

 - 20 Minutes Daily — Each evening before you retire to bed, spend about 20 minutes to look over any emails or networking that might need your response.

 As you can see a job search is a full day and we didn’t include any job interviews, career fairs or job fairs that you will need to attend.
 Stay on track and if you fall out of your routine, acknowledge it then get back on track.
-One important note is that you need a work space that is yours to use for you job search.
-If you have a home office space you’re in luck, but if you don’t you need to carve out a space where you can work without interruptions from others.
+One important note is that you need a work space that is yours to use for your job search.
+If you have a home office space, you’re in luck, but if you don’t, you need to carve out an area where you can work without interruptions from others.

-During unemployment is a good time to obtain job skills, certifications or licenses that can assist in your career.
+During unemployment is an excellent time to obtain job skills, certifications or licenses that can assist in your career.
 Take that course on a software program your missing, get certified on that piece of equipment, or make sure your licenses are up to date